NEONScience/neon-data-institute-2016/org/tutorialSeries/pre-institute2.md

 * Automation
 * Dissemination

-This week we will learn git and github.
+This week we will focus on git and github.
 The git environment supports both a collaborative approach to science through code sharing and dissemination, and a powerful version control system that supports both efficient project organization,
 and an effective way to save your work.